Compromised Hosts or Indicators of Compromise service (IOC) is a licensed feature.

 To view Compromised Hosts, you must turn on the UTM web filter of FortiGate devices and subscribe your FortiAnalyzer unit to FortiGuard to keep its local threat database synchronized with the FortiGuard threat database.
 See Subscribing FortiAnalyzer to FortiGuard.

 The Indicators of Compromise Service (IOC) downloads the threat database from FortiGuard.
-The FortiGuard threat database contains the blacklist and suspicious list.
+The FortiGuard threat database contains the blocklist and suspicious list.
 IOC detects suspicious events and potentially compromised network traffic using sophisticated algorithms on the threat database.

 FortiAnalyzer identifies possible compromised hosts by checking the threat database against an event's IP, domain, and URL in the following logs of each end user: